jhipster/jhipster-sample-app-blazor/README.md

-# Jhipster
+# JhipsterSampleApplication

-This application was generated using JHipster 7.8.1, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v7.8.1](https://www.jhipster.tech/documentation-archive/v7.8.1).
+This application was generated using JHipster 8.8.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.8.0](https://www.jhipster.tech/documentation-archive/v8.8.0).

-This application was generated using JHipster 7.8.1 and JHipster .Net Core , you can find documentation and help at https://jhipsternet.readthedocs.io/en/latest/index.html and [https://www.jhipster.tech/documentation-archive/v7.8.1](https://www.jhipster.tech/documentation-archive/v7.8.1).
+This application was generated using JHipster 8.8.0 and JHipster .Net Core , you can find documentation and help at https://jhipsternet.readthedocs.io/en/latest/index.html and [https://www.jhipster.tech/documentation-archive/v8.8.0](https://www.jhipster.tech/documentation-archive/v8.8.0).

 ## Project Structure